univention/univention-corporate-server/doc/manual/appendix/variables.rst

 .. envvar:: server/password/interval

-   Defines the interval in days to regeneratee the computer account password.
+   Defines the interval in days to regenerate the computer account password.
    The default is set to 21 days.
 For more information, see :ref:`computers-hostaccounts`.